xRuiAlves/wvat-presentation/presentation/wvat.md

 - **The tool is not scalable** - currently, there is no thread pool limitation, so it eats memory like cereal;
 - Due to little time, there is **not enough documentation**, which makes it harder to contribute;
 - It would be nice if it was possible to integrate more different tools in the various tool's steps, to get better and more meaningful results;
-- It could be interesting to use different HTTP methods on the found endpoits (specially when analysis API related domains);
+- It could be interesting to use different HTTP methods on the found endpoints (especially when analysis API related domains);
 - Currently, **no authentication or HTTP headers specification is allowed**.
 Adding this feature would highly improve crawling results;
-- **Not enough Unit Tests** to coverage all business logic in the codebase;
+- **Not enough Unit Tests** to cover all business logic in the codebase;
 - Also due to little time, there is actually **repeated code** in some parts of the project, so some refactoring is in order.

 ---